Melnikov theory for two-dimensional manifolds in three-dimensional flows: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:manifolds}, we build the general Melnikov theory for two-dimensional invariant manifolds of a three-dimensional non-volume preserving flow.
-We develop spatiotemporal expressions for the normal displacement of the manifold under general time-aperiodic perturbation.
+We develop computable spatiotemporal expressions for locating such a manifold under general time-aperiodic perturbation.
+This is the first of our main results (Theorems~\ref{theorem:melnikov_unstable} and \ref{theorem:melnikov_stable}).
 This theory is adapted in Sec.~\ref{sec:heteroclinic} for the situation when the unperturbed flow possesses a two-dimensional heteroclinic manifold.
-The Melnikov function we formulate can be used to identify transverse intersections of the perturbed stable and unstable manifolds, as a function of location and time.
+The Melnikov function we formulate can be used to identify transverse intersections of the perturbed stable and unstable manifolds, as well as to characterize instantaneous flux.
+We emphasize that there is no requirement for either time-periodicity or volume preservation, neither is it necessary for lobes to form.
+The flux theory still applies if there are no intersections of perturbed stable and unstable manifolds.
+This development we use to rationalize the flux, and the accompanying simple formula we obtain in terms of the Melnikov function, is the second of our main results (Theorem~\ref{theorem:flux}).
+We also establish connections to more standard situations in two dimensions (sinusoidal perturbations with area-preservation) in which lobe dynamics applied \cite{romkedar,wigi_book}; in this case, transport is measured in terms of lobe {\em volumes}, which we express in terms of the Melnikov function as well.
 In Sec.~\ref{sec:hill}, we apply the theory to both the classical Hill's spherical vortex \cite{hill1894}, and a modification incorporating swirl \cite{article_Swhill}, respectively.
-We conclude in Sec~\ref{sec:conclude} with some remarks on extensions and applications.
+We conclude in Sec.~\ref{sec:conclude} with some remarks on extensions and applications.